 In cases of hypoxia, injury is swift but preventable, meaning if the right steps are taken permanent disabilities can often be avoided.
 Given the advancements made in hypoxia identification and treatment in the past fifteen years, hypoxia that progresses into permanent injury can be the result of medical negligence on the part of the doctor or other health care professionals.
 Under medical malpractice law, medical professionals must adhere to standards that are in place to ensure that any distress is identified and promptly treated.
 If a doctor fails to uphold these standards, and an infant is permanently injured as a result, the doctor could be liable for medical malpractice.

 After an injury to a baby, all the parents want to think about is getting help for their child.
 After receiving the necessary information, treatment, and support from your doctor, the next step may be getting the legal help you need.
-If you think your child's injury could have been caused by the negligence of a heath care provider, you should have the facts of your situation reviewed by an experienced attorney as soon as possible.
-This will allow you to protect your legal rights, leave open the option of receiving damages for your injury, and let you focus on your health and that of your baby.
+If you think your child's injury could have been caused by the negligence of a heath care provider, you may want to start by having an attorney review your legal options at no cost.